foliant-docs/foliantcontrib.confluence/README.md

 $ pip install foliantcontrib.confluence_upload
 ```

 > confluence_upload backend requires [Pandoc](https://pandoc.org/) to be installed in your system.
+Pandoc is needed to convert Markdown into HTML.

 ## Usage

-To upload a Foliant project to Confluence server use this command:
+To upload a Foliant project to Confluence server use `make confluence` command:

 ```bash
 $ foliant make confluence